Download: The A-Z of performance management

 Helping employees set and reach goals is a vital part of every manager’s job.
 But ever wondered why?
 It feels just like something we’ve always done, but there are clear reasons why.

 Firstly, your employees want to see how their work contributes to larger organisational objectives and setting the right targets makes this connection explicit for them.
+That's performance management best practice 101.

 Goals act as motivational targets for people to work towards.
 Autonomy and purpose are two key elements of human motivation.
 By setting goals we give people clear purpose and allow them to be autonomous in their day-to-day work.